Cut3st/learning_python/README.md

  - Pending Concession Stand Program

 Reflection:  `Quick 1 hour study, learned dictionary with key and value and how to apply it, just a quick session LOL but anyways procastination is killing me, writing this reflection on 29th June, with barely any progress from day 5`

+✅ Day 7 - (4:03:01:/12:00:00) *4th July 2025*
+ - Completed Concession Stand Program, Dice Roller, Rock Paper Scissors and Number Guessing game

+Reflection:  `4-5Hours of Study and researching how to make the project codes better than the tutorial without over complicating it, all the projects from today were to practice random numbers lesson, i made the games replayable as compared to the tutorial and mostly did the projects on my own before refering to the tutorial`